ResidentMario/geoplot/CONTRIBUTING.md

 ### Quickstart

 The Quickstart is a Jupyter notebook in the `notebooks/` directory.
-To rebuild the quickstart, edit the notebook, then `cd notebooks/; jupyter nbconvert --to rst --output-dir ../../docs/quickstart/`.
+To rebuild the quickstart, edit the notebook, then `cd notebooks/; jupyter nbconvert --to rst --output-dir ../../docs/quickstart/ Quickstart.ipynb`.
 Then run `make html` again.

 ### Tutorials

 The tutorials are Jupyter notebooks the `notebooks/` directory.
-To rebuild the tutorials, edit the notebook(s), then `cd notebooks/tutorials/; jupyter nbconvert --to rst --output-dir ../../docs/user_guide/`.
+To rebuild the tutorials, edit the notebook(s), then `cd notebooks/tutorials/; jupyter nbconvert --to rst --output-dir ../../docs/user_guide/ $NOTEBOOK_NAME.ipynb`.
 Then run `make html` again.

 ### Example data